veldurai1985/Assignment/README.md

 ---
 * How did the idea for the company (or project) come about?

     Back in 2008, The company founder Bryan  was shocked by the fact that less than **five per cent of donations in a $350-billion industry** were from corporations and **less than seven per cent were processed online**, he decided to improve those numbers.
-With his experience in previous venture, specifically in web based technologies, he had the vision what needs to be done to change grant management ecosystem.
+With his experience in previous venture, specifically in web-based technologies, he had the vision what needs to be done to change grant management ecosystem.

     * [Source - Calgaryherald](https://calgaryherald.com/business/local-business/around-town-june-4-benevity)
 ---